padas-lab-de/pypadre/doc/source/development.rst

 The PyPadre CLI is the command line interface to the PyPadre App.
 The app can be invoked from the command line by typing "pypadre".
 Projects, experiments, executions, runs, and computations can be accessed from the CLI.

-The CLI supports the following functionalities for all modules

-- list: lists all available modules of similar type.
-For example: project list, it lists all the projects
+- list: Supported by all the modules.
+It simply lists all the modules at which it is called.
+For example: if the list is used in conjunction with experiment("experiment list"), all the experiments are listed.
-- get: loads the specified module
+- get: Supported by all the modules.
+It loads the object into the memory.

-The following functionalities are supported only for Projects, Experiments, Executions, and Run modules
-- select: sets an object to be the current active object

-In addition, each module supports some custom functions as following Projects support the following functionalities via the CLI
+- active: Supported by all modules except computation.
+This commands sets an active module.
+For example, setting an active project so that all the following commands can take the active project as the one set by the user.
-- create: Creates a new project
+- create: Supported by project alone.
+This command is used to create new projects.

-For experiments, these are the unique functionalities
-- initialize: Creates an experiment with default parameters and opens a text editor for the user to configure the rest
+- initialize: Supported by the experiment module alone.
+This is done to initialize the experiment with the required parameters.
-- execute: Executes an experiment
+- execute: Supported by the experiment module alone.
+This command is used to execute an experiment once it has been initialized.
+- compare: Supported by the execution module only.
+This is used to compare executions of an experiment

 Execution module have the capability to compare two different executions
 - compare: To compare two different executions